 Can I work in Portugal as an international student?

+Yes, international students in Portugal can join the workforce, but the number of hours they’re allowed to work varies depending on their nationality.
 If you hold an EU/EEA/Swiss passport, you can work as much as you like without any restrictions.
 Non-EU citizens have their work hours capped at 20 hours per week during the school semester.
 You have the green light to work full-time during holidays and semester breaks.

 Can I work in Portugal if I have a Family Visa?